 Some chalets come with hot tubs and saunas and the odd one with a swimming pool.
 The newly developed Les Eucherts area, lies just to the right of the main village and also has its own fast ski lift and is connected via a very good and reliable bus service.
 If you fancy a walk – it will take about 8 minutes to the centre of La Rosiere and is on the flat, lit forest path all the way which is a delight rather then walking along the roadside.
 We offer several newly built chalets, and apartments here and with many of our accommodations are ski in ski out or only a short walk to the Les Eucherts lift.
 Les Eucherts has been fully developed now and the purpose-built centre is both attractive and functional.

 The ski slopes around La Rosiere are wide and most face south, so ideal for younger children.

 Theres plenty of shops bars and restaurants in both parts of the resort.
 There's a new bowling centre and ice skating rink in Les Eucherts.
-There are man made small sledging areas in both nursery areas and plenty of sledging spots along the forst path.
-The brave could try paragliding or for the more sedate, try snow shoeing and mountain walking on the mountain paths which are well signposted and set out.
+There are man-made small sledging areas in both nursery areas and plenty of sledging spots along the forest path.
+The brave could try paragliding or for the more sedate, try snowshoeing and mountain walking on the mountain paths which are well signposted and set out.